 Your dog's tail may seem to have a mind of its own, but the muscles that control it don't.
-Just like the rest of his body, she can control her tail muscles by thinking in order to manipulate movement.
+Just like the rest of her body, she can control her tail muscles by thinking in order to manipulate movement.
 She can raise, lower or wag her tail at will, and she can stop it mid-motion, too.
-Some breeds use their tails help with keeping balance, so it's necessary to have voluntary control over its muscles.
+Your dog's tail helps her keep her balance, so it's necessary to have voluntary control over the tail muscles.

 Dogs can control their tails and their tail wags, but it appears they often start wagging out of instinct, not conscious thought.
 It's kind of like a human frowning.
 You might begin frowning as an ingrained as well as habitual response to, say, an inappropriate joke, but you can return your mouth to resting, smiling or a deeper frown at will.
 As such, tail wagging appears to be a response to stimuli that can be manipulated by conscious thought.
 That makes it part involuntary and part voluntary.

-If you're confused why your dog's wagging her tail, look at her for other signals.
+If you're confused as to why your dog's wagging her tail, look at her body language for other signals.
 If she looks tense, she may be upset.
 If she looks relaxed, she may be happy.
 Tail movements alone are sometimes hard to read.
-There are no hard and fast rules, but a languid wave is probably a positive wag and a stiff wave is probably a negative one.
+Generally, a languid wave of the tail is probably a positive wag, and a stiff wave is probably a negative one.
 Dogs lower their tails when they're intimidated or trying to make peace, so a low tail wag probably fits into that arena.
 You can take note of your particular dog's tail wags to make your own personal dog-tail-wagging dictionary if you want to get a better understanding of your canine friend.